benfrick/docs-portfolio/doc/commerce/product/use-product-feeds.md

 ### Terminology Differences Between CMS and Product Feeds

 The [Product Feeds API](https://developer.niketech.com/docs/projects/Product%20Feed%20Service%20API%20V3?tab=api) includes product content from Nike CMS in responses.
-Nike CMS sometimes uses different names for the same field as Product Feeds.
+Nike CMS sometimes uses field names that are different from Product Feeds.
 For example, the CMS **collectionGroupId** that you will see in responses is the same as the **channelId** query parameter you might send to Product Feeds.

 Here is a terminology guide between Nike CMS and Product Feeds: